I created an MCP Apps using Hono × React × Lambda, and made an app that allows you to narrow down products using AI

 CleanShot 2026-03-12 at 15.15.24.png

-The AI selects the category from the conversation context to call the MCP tool, and a product list UI built with React is displayed inline in the chat.
+The AI selects a category from the conversation context and calls an MCP tool, displaying a React-built product list UI inline in the chat.

 GitHub - ShuntaToda/mcp-apps-react-hono-lambda: MCP Apps + React + Hono + AWS Lambda - Line chart MCP server with custom React UI · GitHub